-12 For as many as have sinned without law shall also perish without law, and as many as have sinned in the law shall be judged by the law.
-13 For the hearers of the law are not just before God, but the doers of the law shall be justified.
-14 For when the Gentiles, who do not have the law, do by nature the things contained in the law, these not having the law are a law to themselves.
-15 They show the work of the law written in their hearts, their conscience also bearing testimony and their thoughts between one another accusing, or else excusing one another, 16 On the day when God judges the secrets of men by Jesus Christ, according to my gospel.
+12 For as many as have sinned without law shall also perish without law, and as many as have sinned in the law shall be judged by the law— 13 For the hearers of the law are not just before God, but the doers of the law shall be justified; 14 For when the Gentiles, who do not have the law, do by nature the things contained in the law, these not having the law are a law to themselves, 15 In that they show the work of the law written in their hearts, their conscience also bearing testimony and their thoughts between one another accusing, or else excusing one another— 16 On the day when God judges the secrets of men by Jesus Christ, according to my gospel.

 25 For circumcision truly profits if you keep the law, but if you are a breaker of the law, your circumcision is made uncircumcision.
 26 Therefore, if the uncircumcision keeps the righteousness of the law, shall his uncircumcision not be counted for circumcision?
 27 And shall uncircumcision which is by nature, if it fulfills the law, not judge you who by the letter and circumcision transgress the law?
 28 For he is not a Jew who is one outwardly, neither is that circumcision which is outward in the flesh.
 29 But he is a Jew who is one inwardly, and circumcision is that of the heart, in the Spirit, and not in the letter, whose praise is not from men, but from God.

 [v.1] - Reference, Matthew 7:1-5; Romans 14:13.